 The Project qualifies for a Categorical Exclusion under current regulations.
-As described above, the NEPA process is currently underway and is 90 percent complete.
+As described above, the NEPA process is currently underway and the draft CATEX will be produced in May 2022.
 The final CATEX document is expected for approval by October 2022.